101 Cooking For Two

 US Customary - Convert to Metric

-• 1 pound sausage - breakfast or other sausages
+• 1 pound sausage - breakfast, links, or larger sausages like Italian or brats

-• PAM or Parchment Paper - to prevent sticking
+• PAM cooking spray or parchment Paper - to prevent sticking

 Step-by-Step Instructions